 How to fall asleep in under 1 minute

 We’ve discussed previously why Post Traumatic Stress Disorder (PTSD) can make you physically and mentally exhausted (see the blog post here).
 But, unfortunately, regardless of how tired you are, it doesn’t mean it’s easy to get to sleep.
-Infact, for someone with PTSD, hypervigilance can make getting to sleep really hard, and staying asleep even more difficult.
+Infact, for someone with PTSD or C-PTSD, hypervigilance can make getting to sleep really hard, and staying asleep even more difficult.

-A US sleep expert, Dr Andrew Weil, claims that his technique of the ‘4-7-8’ method, can send anyone to sleep within one minute by calming the mind and relaxing the muscles – sounds ideal for a PTSD sufferer!
+A US sleep expert, Dr Andrew Weil, claims that his technique of the ‘4-7-8’ method, can send anyone to sleep within one minute by calming the mind and relaxing the muscles – sounds ideal for someone with PTSD or C-PTSD!

 The technique is grounded in the principles of the ancient Indian practice called pranayama, which means regulation of breath, and is used widely in yoga and pilates.
 It uses the form of yogic breathing in which you keep the tip of your tongue behind your upper front teeth.

 ‘You breathe in through your nose quietly and blow air out forcefully through your mouth making a whoosh sound.
 It produces a very pleasant altered state of consciousness.
 You may not get that the first time you do it but it’s one of the benefits of practicing.’

 The changes in breath allow the lungs to become fully filled with air, allowing more oxygen into the body, which in itself, promotes a state of calm, and sends you to sleep – ideal if you wake in the middle of the night too.